 Detailed instructions on how to wrap wontons with step-by-step tutorial with pictures.
-Now you can make these popular takeout right in your own kitchen!
+Now you can make the popular takeout right in your own kitchen!

 Using prepared, packaged wonton wrappers is the easiest way to make wontons at home.
-The wrappers can be purchased in most Asian grocery stores at the refrigerated section.
+The wrappers can be purchased in most Asian grocery stores in the refrigerated section.

 Editor’s Note: The post was originally published on August 9, 2011.
 The images and content have been updated.